bi-labor/es-mssql/docs/exercise3.md

    - Direct the output of the previous _Sort_ component here.
    - Open the component settings dialog by double clicking the component box.
    - Use the connection manager created before.
+(Make sure _not_ to create a new connection manager - the database access has already been defined in the existing connection manager.)
    - Select the users table you created as target.

      ![Integration Services ADO NET Destination settings](images/exercise/is-users-adonet-destination.png)